johndoe133/arch_linux/README.md

 - **Boot splash:**  Spin (See other plymouth themes [here](https://www.gnome-look.org/browse?cat=108&page=1&ord=rating) or [here is better](https://github.com/adi1090x/plymouth-themes))
 - **Splash screen:** Animation Shows after booting when you first log in.
 Currently set to none to avoid excessive loading menus on boot.

+## Other customization

+- **Screenshotting:** Disabled super+shift+s shortcut for spectacle and enabled auto-select ('Accept on click-and-release'), then made a custom shortcut for super+shift+s that does the command `spectacle -r -b -c` which captures selection, adds to clipboard, and closes spectacle.

 ## Notes

 - Fast Boot enabled in UEFI